argoproj-labs/hera/hep/proposals/0001-decorators.md

     value: str

-# The great outcome of this new syntax is is the separation of concerns so that
+# The great outcome of this new syntax is the separation of concerns so that
 # the template definition vs the template call becomes very explicit.
 # When a template is defined, it is defined via the decorator which registers it
 # When a template is invoked, it is invoked either via the callable syntax or via
 # wt.run() if it is the entrypoint
 # Another great side-effect is that all the templates can run locally as functions
 @wt.entrypoint
-@wt.dag
-def worker(worker_input: WorkerInput) -> WorkerOutput:
+@wt.dag  # Adds a new DAG template to the workflow template def worker(worker_input: WorkerInput) -> WorkerOutput:
     # We will need to use something like python-varname
     # to automatically create a task called "setup_task" here.